JonathanDC64/tutorial-slides/src/tutorial_1.md

 * The [TimerOne](http://pjrc.com/teensy/td_libs_TimerOne.html) library is used to access the 16 bit timers.

-* The timer is set with a given period and at the end of every period, an interrupt function can be executed.
+* The timer is set with a given period and at the end of every period, an interrupt function is executed.

 * The timer can also switch PWM pins based on the provided period.